 Becoming a Survivor Advocate has helped me to rise above fear, doubt and mental health issues and recover from my experiences.
 It has been so rewarding getting to meet so many other survivors who are all such inspirational, courageous women.

 The industry notes the importance of the voices of victim survivors being strong throughout the family violence system.
 It commits to ‘creating genuine employment opportunities in specialist family violence and primary prevention organisations’ and recognises that:

 Victim survivors working in these fields need a range of professional skills to complement their lived experience.
 Family violence doesn’t discriminate and victim survivors possess a great diversity of skills, knowledge and experience across a range of disciplines, so skills support needs to be provided on a tailored basis, based on an assessment of each individual’s needs.

 Some stakeholders pointed out there is currently no model or career pathway for a lived experience workforce in the family violence sector.
 We note that the Mandatory Qualifications Policy provides a dedicated pathway for people with lived experience to enter the specialist family violence workforce.
 However, there is no specific framework around lived experience work, as there is in the mental health sector.

 The mental health sector has seen government investment in lived experience roles, including peer support positions.
 This is expected to grow as the system and services reorient to meet the directions of the Royal Commission in Victoria’s Mental Health System, which places lived experience at the centre of reform including lived experience leadership at every level.
-The that government ‘leverage insights from the mental health reforms to develop strategies to encourage people with lived experience to become community services industry employees and to support them in their roles’.
+The Victorian Council of Social Service has that government ‘leverage insights from the mental health reforms to develop strategies to encourage people with lived experience to become community services industry employees and to support them in their roles’.

 Figure 10: Examples of specific lived experience roles across role categories in mental health settings